 Country For the general under- standing: What kind of Hub(s) do you have?
 What does the Hub structure look like?
 (Description, Link etc.) What are the (formal) responsibilities for the Hub(s)?
 What is the purpose and what are the drivers for a DataHub for the market and the market players?
 DataHub in use or in planning or under construction?
 Does the law or regulation make formal requirements for DataHubs in the energy market?
 What are the recognised advantages or disadvantages with your Hub(s)?
 Netherlands We have data-hub and communication-hub functionality at EDSN.
 The Metering Point Administration and the allocation/reconciliation and near-time balancing is data-hub functionality and therefore contains metered data.
 We administer some special registers for the market as a data hub.
 The communication hub is for metered and meter data and some other functions.
 Formally it is the joint grid operators that are responsible.
 The hub contains the Metering Point Administrator role and (soon) the Metered Data Aggregator role (for allocation of energy and reconciliation).
 Some applications are dedicated for certain purpose and users and can have different ownership.
-The initial initiative came from within the sector to accommodate the new liberalised market processes.
-First to ease the communication and make processes better work, later on to centralize registers and administrative functions as well.
-In that process the governance went to the joint grid companies.
 In use since 2002 and still evolving.
 There is no direct link to the hub in the regulation, law of codes.
 In the Information code the use of a joint facility is stated.
 The regulator values the data-hub but leaves it to the market parties to organise and operate.
 Simplification to single point of communication leads to less costs at the parties and lower barriers to enter the market.
 One uniformed process for all parties involved eliminates the local differences, as for instance between all different administrators (as for multiple Metering Point Administrators that work in detail a bit different and require dedicated skills at the suppliers to operate optimally).
 Transparency and level playing field.
 The general disadvantage (or better: risk) of the "single point of failure" never proved true so far yet (in almost 20 years).

-C ountry For the general under- standing: What kind of Hub(s) do you have?
+Country For the general under- standing: What kind of Hub(s) do you have?
 What does the Hub structure look like?
-(Description, Link etc.) What are the (formal) responsibilities for the Hub(s)?
-What is the purpose and what are the drivers for a DataHub for the market and the market players?
-DataHub in use or in planning or under construction?
+(Description, Link etc.) What are the (formal) responsibilities for the Hub(s)? what are the drivers for DataHub in use or in planning or under construction?
 Does the law or regulation make formal requirements for DataHubs in the energy market?
 What are the recognised advantages or disadvantages with your Hub(s)?
-Po oland There is no central datahub.
+Poland There is no central datahub.
 Communication between market participant is peer to peer via local web portals.
 Each DSO is responsible for its own registers and information exchange system with the market players.
-In the future all retail electricity market processes will be realised via central datahub, based on master data stored in a central database.
-Purpose: A harmonized way of working for all market actors and a single point of contact for all market actors.
-The initial initiative of harmonizing market processes came from 5 DSO's (communication hub project).
-Then, based on the decision of Ministry of Energy, the role was moved from DS's to TSO, and the project has shifted from communication hub into central data hub.
-Central Data Hub project has just started.
+In the future all retail electricity market processes will be realised via central datahub, based on master data stored in a central database. market actors and a single point of contact for all market actors.
+The initial initiative of harmonizing market Central Data Hub project has just started.
 Appropriate legislation is under construction.
 TSO will be the party responsible for datahub implementation and maintenance.
-Appropriate legislation is still under construction. -
+Appropriate legislation is still under construction. - Sweden It is a central data hub for data exchange between energy suppliers, DSOs and TSO.

-Country For the general under- standing: What kind of Hub(s) do you have?
-What does the Hub structure look like?
-(Description, Link etc.) What are the (formal) responsibilities for the Hub(s)?
-What is the purpose and what are the drivers for a DataHub for the market and the market players?
-DataHub in use or in planning or under construction?
-Does the law or regulation make formal requirements for DataHubs in the energy market?
-What are the recognised advantages or disadvantages with your Hub(s)?
-Sweden It is a central data hub for data exchange between energy suppliers, DSOs and TSO.
 The hub will perform the reconciliation process Be responsible for reporting aggregated data for imbalance settlement (eSett).
-Administrate the processes in left column.
-Positive cost benefit analysis when distributed processes are centralized.
-Easier to adapt to future market changes.
-Supplier centric model - one party for the customer.
-More active customers.
-The suppliers will have competition on equal terms.
-A prototype is being built at the moment.
-Go-live is probably in the end of 2021.
-The Swedish TSO has got a government mandate to build a data hub.
+Administrate the processes in left column. analysis when at the moment.
+Go-live is probably in the end of The Swedish TSO has got a government mandate to build a data hub.
 All market parties must use the data hub when in use.
 TBD.
 See answer in column 3